 Setting Tax Rates

 Once the ARB approves the appraisal records, the chief appraiser prepares an appraisal roll for each taxing unit.
-An appraisal roll lists the taxable property within the boundaries of the taxing unit.
-The appraisal district’s job is finished for the current year.
-It has provided a set of equal and uniform values for all local taxing units to use.
+An appraisal roll lists the taxable property within the unit’s boundaries.
+The appraisal district’s job then is finished for the current year.
+It has, at least in theory, provided a set of equal and uniform values for the use of all local taxing units.

 Now the taxing units decide what services they will provide in the coming year and how much money they will need.
 Each taxing unit adopts a tax rate that will raise the needed tax dollars.